j624364/asca-rust/doc.md

 ### IPA Characters

-ASCA recognises over 250 base IPA phones which can be modified with any of 28 diacritics, creating thousands of variants.
+ASCA recognises over 300 base IPA phones which can be modified with any of 30 diacritics.
+Meaning that most common IPA codepoints should be representable.

 Types of phones include:
-- Clicks (velar and uvular)
+- Clicks
 - Ejectives & Implosives
 - Voiceless, Creaky, Breathy Phonation
 - Syllabic Consonants